-The audit team spoke to 28 employees/volunteers and observing a high degree of professionalism and a high level of job satisfaction.
-Staff spoke highly of the mission of the Benton Unit and felt that they were making a difference in preparing offenders to return to a community setting.
+The auditor spoke to 21 employees observing a high degree of professionalism and a high level of job satisfaction.
+Staff spoke highly of the mission of the Benton Unit and felt safe and that they were making a difference in preparing offenders to return to a community setting.